okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 > **Note:** This feature is only available as a part of Okta Identity Engine.
 [Contact support](mailto:dev-inquiries@okta.com) for further information.

-Profile Enrollemnt policies specify which profile attributes are required for creating new Users through self-service registration, and also can be used for progressive profiling.
+Profile Enrollment policies specify which profile attributes are required for creating new Users through self-service registration, and also can be used for progressive profiling.
 The type is specified as `PROFILE_ENROLLMENT`.

+When you create a new profile enrollment policy, a policy rule is created by default.
+This type of policy can only have one policy rule, so it's not possible to create other rules.
+Instead, consider editing the default one to meet your needs.

 > **Note:** You can have a maximum of 500 profile enrollment policies in an org.
 > A Profile Enrollment policy can only have one rule associated with it.
 Adding more rules isn't allowed.